Lease Extension Valuation Surveyors – are specialist valuers a necessity or a luxury?

 Our view?
 Do it properly, get a physical inspection.
 Quite often, an actual viewing of the property reveals things that you would never have picked up from a desktop valuation – and that can make quite a difference to the final valuation and therefore the amount you’re going to have to pay for to extend your lease.

-Making sure you don’t pay too much for your lease extension – another job for a professional
+Making sure you don’t pay too much to extend your lease – another job for a professional

 Once the landlord has responded to the applicant’s notice of claim with a counter notice, the surveyor will need to respond to that counter notice where it touches on the value of the premium.
 This might need detailed discussion and an arguing of factors involved in order to reach a premium level agreeable to both parties.

 It is during such negotiations that the experience and specialist knowledge of the applicant’s surveyor can ensure that their client does not pay over the odds for the lease extension.
-The applicant’s solicitor fulfills a similar role with regard to any proposed changes to the terms of the lease and ensuring the entire process is followed to the letter of the law.
+The applicant’s solicitor plays a similar role with regard to any proposed changes to the terms of the lease and ensuring the entire process is followed to the letter of the law.

 Expert witness at the First-tier Property Tribunal – a job for a professional

 Should negotiations between the leaseholder and freeholder become dead-locked, the applicant’s solicitor will have the case put before the Leasehold Valuation Tribunal [though we should really call it by its new posh name – “ the First-tier tribunal – Property Chamber (Residential Property)].
 There the surveyor will prepare and present the necessary proof of evidence taking on the role of an expert witness and if counsel has been appointed, the surveyor will brief them as appropriate.